-- Keep Your Operating System Up to Date- Keep your OS and web browser up to date.
+- Keep Your Operating System Up to Date- Keep your Operating System and web browser up to date.
 Enabling automatic updates in your settings achieves this very well without having to constantly do it yourself.

 - Use a Firewall and Antivirus Software- You can also set these up for automatic scans to consistently keep your computer clean from viruses and other problems.

-- Check Your Bank Accounts Frequently- The more often you check your accounts, the more likely you are to spot suspicious activity quickly.
+- Check Your Bank Accounts Frequently- The more often you check your accounts, the more likely you are to spot suspicious activity.

 - Only Buy From Online Retailers You Trust- There are tons of scam sites out there offering incredibly low prices on desirable items.
 If the price sounds too good to be true, it probably is.